ybico/music-machine-2020/README.md

     - added template event functions for each play/stop button.

 3. `main.js`
     - Set the song's names and values ​​to insert them into the collection.
 All values ​​were set to 0 except the one for the slide which is 50.
-The reason for setting at 0 is so that the sounds do not turn on all at once after a reset of the collection.
+The reason for setting them at 0 is so that the sounds do not turn on all at once after a reset of the collection.

 4. `playground.html`
     - added a row including a play/stop button for each song file.